evrardjp/suse-for-java-devs/index.md

 The \*SUSE way is to avoid vendor lock-in, and leverage freely available standards where possible.

-This repository is following the same guidelines, and you will basically see how to migrate from your proprietary systems, towards freely available solutions based on standards.
+This project is following the same guidelines, and you will basically see how to migrate from your proprietary systems, towards freely available solutions based on the latest standards.

 The git repo will contain tools to build your own environments on SUSE based distros.